SportsMonkie.com

 Which cricketer died after being hit by a ball during a match?+

-Phillip Hughes of Australia died in November 2014 after being struck by a bouncer during a Sheffield Shield match in Sydney.
+Phillip Hughes of Australia is the most famous case, dying on 27 November 2014 after a bouncer struck his neck during a Sheffield Shield match in Sydney.
 He was 25.
-Raman Lamba, Abdul Aziz, and others also died from ball-related injuries during matches.
+Raman Lamba, Abdul Aziz, George Summers, and Darryn Randall also died from ball-impact injuries sustained in matches.

 What safety changes did the death of Phillip Hughes lead to?+